 “The number one thing I tell everyone is to get a good night of sleep.
 It is also important to get outside.
 I tell kids and their families to work to spend 20 minutes a day outdoors,” Dr. Horowitz said.
-“It just makes you feel better.
-It has helped get my family through COVID.”
+“It just makes you feel better.”

 Eating balanced meals and avoiding mood-altering drugs are key for mental and physical health.
 In addition, Dr. Horowitz recommended spending less time on social media, especially for kids, as it can lead to cyberbullying and fear of missing out.
 “The rate of depression has gone up significantly in teenage girls over the last few years, and social media may be related to that rise.”

 She suggests doing one activity a day that makes you feel confident, capable, and accomplished.
 That could be anything from making a new recipe to writing in a journal to checking in on a loved one.
 You and your child can do that individually or together.